ThangKM/sRouting/README.md

 router.selectTabbar(at:0)
 ```

-sRouting also supported pop, pop to root and pop to a target function for the NavigationView
+sRouting also supported pop, pop to root and pop to a target function for the NavigationStack

 ```swift
 router.pop()